cocos/cocos-docs/en/content-workflow/camera-config.md

-# Scene camera configuration panel
+# Scene Camera Configuration

-The scene camera configuration panel can configure the Camera operation and render properties in the **Scene**.
+The operation and rendering of the built-in camera used to render the scene editor.

 - 2D Editor Camera: Configure the camera properties in 2D edit mode.
 - 3D Editor Camera: Configure the camera properties in 3D edit mode.